thestippe/thestippe.github.io/_drafts/statistics/regression.md

 ```

-We also download the country names from the same API and we combine the two tables
+We also download the country names from the same API, and we combine the two tables

 ```python
 with requests.get('https://www.imf.org/external/datamapper/api/v1/countries') as countries: